sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 by Jason Grout

 I recently set up a Sage server, and here are very rough notes of what I did.
+Please email the [[http://groups.google.com/group/sage-support|sage-support]] email list if you have any questions.
+Please feel free to make these notes better.

 == Hardware Requirements ==